please call: +31 (0)50 367 71 97

 Designed for larger businesses, this is a way for the Dutch government to guarantee 50% of any business loans for a maximum of 8 years, and with a maximum loan amount of 150 million euros.
 More information here.

 Though the full details for this will be announced shortly, self-employed people may apply for extra financial support, which can be up to 1,500 euros per month (as a grant).
 Business capital loans with special low interest rates will also be available up to 10,157 euros.
+Foreign self-employed permit holders may also apply without endangering their residence status.
 More information here.

 Any entrepreneur who has a loan through the micro-credit provider Qredits now has a 6-month ‘loan holiday’, and interest is being reduced to 2%.
 The Dutch government is underwriting the scheme.